mssola/thesis/README.md

 Note that this will run the application after the initialization process has succeeded.

+To run this project you need a version of Scala from the 2.10.x branch.
+Moreover, I'm using SBT's 0.13 version, but I haven't tested any other versions really.
+This application works in both OpenJDK7 and OracleJDK7.

 ## The API layer

 The API layer is written in the Go programming language.
 All the code for the API layer is contained in the file `api/server.go`.
+This file requires Go 1.1 or higher.

 If you don't have Go installed, you might find really useful the instructions given in the [website](http://golang.org/doc/install) of the project.
 To